-Insurance pools under management are committed to reimburse their share of any expenses the Association incurred while managing these insurance pools on behalf of their members.
+Insurance pools under administration are committed to reimburse their share of any expenses the Association incurred while administering these insurance pools on behalf of their members.
 The allocation is based on an annual study of time worked on these insurance pools by the Association's staff and is reviewed by the Association's Accounting Committee annually.
 All administrative expenses are initially paid by the FARM and subsequently reimbursed by the RSPs and UAFs.
 This generates intercompany amounts due to and from these insurance pools.
-In addition, settlements of cash made through a single payment by members to the Alberta Non-Grid RSP and other insurance pools under management can create intercompany balances among these insurance pools.
+In addition, settlements of cash made through a single payment by members to the Alberta Non-Grid RSP and other insurance pools under administration can create intercompany balances among these insurance pools.

-In 2019, the Alberta Non-Grid RSP's share of the Association's administration expenses was as follows:
+In 2020, the Alberta Non-Grid RSP's share of the Association's administration expenses, including lease related expenses was as follows:

-2019 2018
+2020 2019

-Head office and operations \$ 751 \$ 678
+Head office and operations \$ 626 \$ 696

+Leases 83 55

-Data processing 234 248
+Data processing 294 234

-Professional fees 147 160
+Professional fees 255 147

-\$ 1,132 \$ 1,086
+\$ 1,258 \$ 1,132

-The Association participates in the Insurance Bureau of Canada Staff Pension Plan (the "Plan") where the IBC is the Plan Administrator.
-The Plan design includes both a defined contribution plan and a defined benefit plan.
-The most recent valuation of the Plan was done as at December 31, 2017 with the next valuation date being December 31, 2020.
-During the year ended October 31, 2019, the Association recognized total costs of \$151 (2018: \$154) in respect of the defined contribution plan, of which \$15 (2018: \$17) has been allocated to Alberta Non-Grid RSP, and total costs of \$126 (2018: \$368) in respect of the defined benefit plan, of which \$13 (2018: \$40) has been allocated to Alberta Non-Grid RSP.
-In addition, the Association has a supplemental pension arrangement and recognized cost of \$1,338 (2018: nil) during the year ended October 31, 2019, of which \$134 has been allocated to Alberta Non-Grid RSP.
-These expenses are included in head office and operations expenses in the above table.
+The Association participates in the Insurance Bureau of Canada Staff Pension Plan (the "IBC Plan") where the IBC is the Plan Administrator.
+The IBC Plan design includes both a defined contribution plan and a defined benefit plan.
+The most recent valuation of the IBC Plan was filed as at December 31, 2017 with the next valuation date required at December 31, 2020.
+During the year ended October 31, 2020, the Association recognized total costs of 170 (2019: \$151) in respect of the defined contribution plan, of which \$19 (2019: \$15) has been allocated to Alberta Non-Grid RSP, and total costs of \$149 (2019: \$126) in respect of the defined benefit plan, of which \$16 (2019: \$13) has been allocated to Alberta Non-Grid RSP.
+These expenses are included in administrative expenses and operations expenses in the above table.

-The following balances are due to or from other insurance pools under management as at October 31, unless otherwise noted:
+The following balances are due to or from other insurance pools under administration as at October 31, unless otherwise noted:

-2019 2018
+2020 2019

 Accounts receivable from other pools:

-Alberta Grid RSP \$ 8 \$ 233
+Alberta Grid RSP \$ - \$ 8

-\$ 8 \$ 233
+\$ - \$ 8

 Accounts payable to the Residual Market and

-Uninsured Automobile Funds:
+Uninsured Automobile Funds and other pools:

-Residual Market and Uninsured Automobile Funds \$ 196 \$ 439
+Residual Market and Uninsured Automobile Funds \$ 200 \$ 196

-Ontario RSP 1 -
+Ontario RSP - 1

+Alberta Grid RSP 141

-\$ 197 \$ 439
+\$ 341 \$ 197